PrajwalNag/PrajwalNag/README.md

 - 🌱 I’m currently learning ...
 SQL
 - 👯 I’m looking to collaborate on ...
 Power BI
 - 🤔 I’m looking for help with ...
 Python for Data Analysis
 - 💬 Ask me about ...
-Anything
+The Pschyology and Science of DataViz
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/prajwal-nag-1147ba123/)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I speak 6 languages